Hamas Can Relinquish Governance but Not Arms

 Portrait of Yahya Sinwar, The Legacy of Resistance — by La Vaun Yonqui (@la_vaun)

-The first Palestinian intifada was not 1987.
-Before the Stone Intifada was the Great Palestinian Revolt of 1936—three years of armed resistance against British colonial rule and the Zionist settler project it was simultaneously funding, arming, and protecting on Palestinian soil.
-The revolt ended with the British White Paper of 1939, which promised limits on Jewish immigration and Palestinian independence within a decade, and with the confiscation of over thirteen thousand Palestinian weapons, while the Haganah and the Jewish Settlement Police went on being armed by the same mandatory power.
+1987 was not the first Palestinian intifada.
+Before the Stone Intifada was the Great Palestinian Revolt of 1936—three years of armed resistance against British colonial rule and the Zionist settler project it funded, armed, and protected.
+The revolt ended with the British White Paper of 1939, which promised limits on Jewish immigration and Palestinian independence within a decade, and with the confiscation of more than thirteen thousand Palestinian weapons, while the same mandatory power kept arming the Haganah and the Jewish Settlement Police.
 Nine years later, stripped of weapons and promised a state, Palestinians received instead the Nakba.

 In June 1982, Israel invaded Lebanon.
-Ariel Sharon, then Defense Minister, had designed the operation to destroy the PLO, which had built its political and military infrastructure in West Beirut over the preceding decade.
+Ariel Sharon, then Defense Minister, designed the operation to destroy the PLO, which had built its political and military infrastructure in West Beirut over the preceding decade.
 After months of siege and the systematic bombardment of civilian neighborhoods, the United States brokered an evacuation agreement: PLO fighters would leave Lebanon, and in exchange, explicit American guarantees would protect the Palestinian civilians remaining behind.
 Philip Habib, President Reagan’s special envoy and the American official who negotiated the evacuation’s terms, delivered those guarantees personally.
 Weeks later, the Phalangists—the Lebanese Christian right-wing militia that had fought alongside Israel throughout the invasion—entered Sabra and Shatila and massacred up to thirty-five hundred Palestinian refugees while Israeli forces controlled the perimeter and lit the night with flares.
 The guarantors did not intervene.
-What the guarantee had secured was the departure, not the protection.
+The guarantee had secured departure.
+The massacre it was meant to prevent came anyway.

-In each of these moments the structure is the same: an armed Palestinian presence, a negotiated or coerced disarmament offered as the condition for something better, and then the something better that never arrives—replaced by the assault the disarmament made possible.
 The language changes with the decade.
 Pacification.
 Security guarantees.
 The Peace Process.
 Demilitarization.
 The demand beneath the language does not.
+In each iteration: an armed Palestinian presence, a negotiated or coerced disarmament offered as the condition for something better, and then the something better that never arrives—replaced by the assault the disarmament made possible.

 Hamas has said it will relinquish governance of Gaza—that another Palestinian body may administer civilian life there.
 What it will not do is disarm.
-This distinction is drawn precisely from the lessons of 1936, of Beirut, of Oslo.
-It is the recognition, hard-won and paid for in blood, that a disarmed Palestinian population is a population subject to whatever its disarmers decide to do with it, and that the disarmers’ intentions have been made sufficiently plain by a century of evidence that they do not require further demonstration.
+Palestinians draw this distinction from the lessons of 1936, of Beirut, of Oslo.
+A disarmed population is a population subject to whatever its disarmers decide to do with it.
+A century of evidence has made the disarmers’ intentions sufficiently plain; no further demonstration is required.
 Ghassan Kanafani identified the structure in 1972: the local reactionary leadership, the surrounding Arab regimes, and the imperialist-Zionist alliance.
 The three enemies have not changed.
-What changes, in each iteration, is the combination in which they operate and the particular Palestinian community they are brought to bear upon.
+What changes, in each iteration, is the combination in which they operate and the Palestinian community they fall upon.

-To demand disarmament now—as Gaza is being starved, its population displaced, its infrastructure systematically destroyed, and the pressure on Palestinians to cross into Egypt increases with each passing week—is to demand the removal of the one obstacle standing between what is happening and its completion.
+To demand disarmament now—as Israel starves Gaza, displaces its population, destroys its infrastructure, and, week by week, tightens the pressure to cross into Egypt—is to demand the removal of the one obstacle standing between what is happening and its completion.
 Gaza will not be emptied with weapons in it.
 Every Palestinian who lived through 1948, or was born into its aftermath, or carries in their family the memory of a village that no longer exists on any map the Israeli state will acknowledge, understands why the weapons must go first.
-What is being called the condition of peace is the condition of the expulsion.
+What Trump calls the condition of peace is the condition of expulsion.

 Clear, and unambiguous. 🙌Powerful writing 🫡🖤